 The project started on December 2013 and last until May 2015.

-The Summer School on Migration and Integration will take place again in 2013 in cooperation with the University of South Bohemia in Ceske Budejovice.
-The dates of the Summer School will be from Sunday to Friday 1-6 September 2013.
+The Summer School on Migration Studies 2014 was held in cooperation with the University of South Bohemia in Ceske Budejovice from 18-23 August.

 Please send your CV in English together with motivation letter to HoO - Lucie Sladkova (firstname.lastname@example.org) and Erika Krkosova (email@example.com).